 Tummy Tuck Procedure

-A tummy tuck removes extra skin and tissue from the abdomen and tightens the abdominal muscles with sutures to make the belly flat again.
+A tummy tuck removes excess skin and tissue from the abdomen and tightens the abdominal muscles with sutures to make the belly flat again.

 These are the general procedures for a tummy tuck:

-- The surgeon will make the belly to indicate where the incisions will be, as well as the center of the abdomen and where they will reposition the navel.
+- During a tummy tuck surgery the surgeon will mark the belly to indicate where the incisions will be, as well as the center of the abdomen and where they will reposition the navel.

 - Lidocaine and epinephrine are injected into the treatment area to reduce pain and bleeding.

 - The tummy tuck incision is usually right about above the pubic mound, from hip to hip.
-Another incision may be made around the belly button in a full tummy tuck.
+Another standard tummy tuck incision may be made around the belly button in a full tummy tuck.
 A shorter incision is used for a mini tummy tuck.

 - The surgeon will remove loose skin from the abdomen to the lower ribcage and put sutures in the abdominal muscles to make them tighter.